 Support Ecosystem Services and Nature-Based Solutions.
 Sustainable use, management, and conservation of natural systems will protect and promote the delivery of ecosystem services and implementation of green infrastructure and nature-based solutions to economically and efficiently mitigate the impacts of extreme weather events and maintain critical functions that support people, prosperity, and our healthy environment.

+Conservation – Integrated Watershed Management Planning

+Vision: Applying integrated watershed management planning principles to ensure that the CNMI can safely weather storms and rebound with revitalized infrastructure to provide improved water supply and sanitation, reliable energy supplies and distribution, and sustainable localized agriculture and economic development, as well as achieve planning and management solutions where marine resources and terrestrial ecosystems are restored and used sustainably, and biodiversity is preserved while action is taken to combat climate change.
+(Modified from USACE Watershed Assessment Milestones Meeting, Jan.
+2021)

 Conservation – Cultural Resources

 Vision: Through survey, research, education, and stewardship historic preservation management planning conserves and enhances important historic, archaeological, architectural and cultural resources on public and private lands throughout the Commonwealth improving the quality of life for all residents of the CNMI.
 (HPO 2015 Vision, updated)